 How to stop

-Stopping using condoms is easy, you just don’t put one on a penis when you have sex.
+Stopping using condoms is easy, you just don’t use one when you have sex.

 Things that can go wrong